Oscar V. Peterson

 Oscar Verner Peterson (August 27, 1899 – May 13, 1942) was a Chief Petty Officer in the United States Navy who received the Medal of Honor posthumously in World War II for his actions during the Battle of the Coral Sea.

 Early life and career

-Peterson was born in Prentice, Wisconsin, and enlisted in the Navy on December 8, 1920.
+Peterson was born in Prentice, Wisconsin, and enlisted in the United States Navy on December 8, 1920.
 After his initial training, he spent his entire Navy career of over twenty years on sea duty aboard various ships.
-He and his wife Lola had two sons, Fred and Donald.